General Org-Mode Configuration

 "Break a sentence out and work it in a new buffer.

-A sentence chosen is based on the location of a point,
+We base the chosen sentence chosen on the location of a point,

 or the active region."